bigTempArray/sysc3303-project/README.md

         - EngineTest.java
         - FloorTest.java
         - SchedulerTest.java
+        - carInstanceTest.java

 # Running the program
-Run the main method inside Driver.java to start the program
+Run the main method inside elevator and inside driver.java to start the program